Ecuador Frequently Asked Questions

 6.3 Is internet access fast and reliable?

 Expanded access to fiber optic in last few years has increased the speed and reliability of internet on Ecuador's coast.
-For example, local service providers offer monthly plans of 30 Mbps for around $30/month.
+For example, local service providers offer monthly plans of 100 Mbps for $23/month.

 6.4 What do you do for making and receiving phone calls?